3 Heater problems regular maintenance can prevent

 Does Northern California’s mild climate contribute to neglected furnaces?
 Maybe!
 When you live in a predictably cold region like Montana, for example, furnace maintenance is serious business.
-But living in a climate where freezing temperatures are a rarity, it’s easy to forget that furnace – until we get a rainy and cold winter like this year!
+But living in a climate where freezing temperatures are a rarity, it’s easy to forget that furnace!
 Regular maintenance assures that your heater performs better and lasts longer, so it just makes sense, wherever you live.
 Let’s look at a few typical furnace problems, and what you can do before you call the professionals.

 If you’ve noticed your furnace isn’t turning on when the temperature in your home drops, or it doesn’t seem to hold the temperature correctly, a good starting place is to look at your thermostat.
 When was the last time the batteries were replaced?
 If you can’t remember, it’s probably time to replace them.
 You can also try to reset the thermostat according to the owner’s manual, if you’re up for this next step.
 If fresh batteries or a reset don’t correct the problem, we recommend contacting an HVAC professional.